PETA Removes 17 Bears From Miserable Concrete Pits

 All the bears were given time to become acclimated to their new surroundings and to experience sights, sounds, and smells that they never could have imagined in the bear pits from which they saw virtually nothing but concrete walls and gawking tourists.
 One-year-old cubs Howell and Mansell were so thrilled with their new home that they immediately started climbing on everything in their surroundings, even the entrance to their den!

-As a first step toward improving the lives of all the bears languishing in bear pits and tiny pens at roadside zoos across the country, PETA has formally petitioned the USDA to enact specific welfare standards for captive bears, including requiring large, wooded habitats, and the USDA is currently accepting comments on this petition.
-While the 17 bears from BFBP and their cubs have a bright future, other bears who are still imprisoned in similar hellholes need you to submit comments in support of the petition asking the USDA to help captive bears.
+As a first step toward improving the lives of all the bears languishing in bear pits and tiny pens at roadside zoos across the country, PETA has formally petitioned the USDA to enact specific welfare standards for captive bears, including requiring large, wooded habitats, and the USDA is now reviewing comments that were submitted on this petition.
+While the 17 bears from BFBP and their cubs have a bright future, other bears who are still imprisoned in similar hellholes need your help.